Choosing the Right Types of Countertop Materials

 The good news is, if the material you had your heart set on does not work in reality, there are other materials that look very similar, if not the same that will work.

-Granite, the top choice in countertops, is available in a variety of shades such as blacks, whites, greens, corals, and beiges—and no two pieces are exactly the same.
+The top choice in countertops materials, is available in a variety of shades such as blacks, whites, greens, corals, and beiges—and no two pieces are exactly the same.
 Granite is available in two finishes.
 A polished finish results in a shiny look and often darkens the appearance of the stone while honing is soft and matte.
 Costs for granite depend on many variables, including color, finish, and origin of the stone.

 Other natural stone materials, like marble, limestone, and soapstone, are softer than granite and require delicate use and greater care.
 All stone countertops must be sealed periodically.

-Solid surface countertops have a lot of appeal to homeowners.
+These kind of countertops often have a lot of appeal to homeowners.
 They come in countless colors, are seamless, resist stains and scratches can be buffed out.
 A word of caution, though: hot pans can damage solid-surface countertops.

-Wood countertops, like butcher blocks, instantly warm up a kitchen.
+Going very natural?
+Or would like to use some sort of sustainable materials?
+What about wood?
+Wood countertops such as butcher blocks, can instantly warm up a kitchen.
 They are easy to clean and any scratches can sand out.
 Water damages the butcher block quite easily, though, so wood countertops must be oiled frequently to seal the surface.

-Laminate is the most affordable countertop material on the market and comes in an array of colors and designs.
+These are some of the most affordable types of countertop materials on the market.
+They come in an array of colors and designs.
 Laminate can scorch if a hot pan touches the surface and has a reputation for scratching easily.

-After choosing the correct material, color, and finish to suit your needs, then it is on to the edges.
+After choosing the right countertop surface types, meaning the correct material, color, and finish to suit your needs, then it is on to the edges.
 Square edges are standard on most countertops, but decorative edges like radius, bullnose, bevel, egg, and ogee—while a bit more expensive—are another way to customize a kitchen.
 The availability of edges varies based on countertop materials.

 About Jarret Yoshida